mongodb/specifications/source/max-staleness/max-staleness.rst

 We also want to ensure that a secondary in an idle replica set is always considered eligible for reads with maxStalenessSeconds.
 See `Estimating Staleness: Example of Worst-Case Accuracy With Idle Replica Set`_.

+Requiring maxStalenessSeconds to be at least 90 seconds is a design choice.
+If the only requirement were that maxStalenessSeconds be at least heartbeatFrequencyMS + idleWritePeriodMS, then the smallest value would be 20 seconds for multi-threaded drivers (10 second idleWritePeriodMS plus multi-threaded drivers' default 10 second heartbeatFrequencyMS), 70 seconds for single-threaded drivers (whose default heartbeatFrequencyMS is 60 seconds), and 40 seconds for mongos (whose replica set monitor checks servers every 30 seconds).

+The smallest configurable value for heartbeatFrequencyMS is 0.5 seconds, so maxStalenessSeconds could be as small as 10.5 when using a driver connected to a replica set, but mongos provides no such flexibility.

+Therefore, this spec *also* requires that maxStalenessSeconds is at least 90:

+- To provide a minimum for all languages and topologies that is easy to document and explain
+- To avoid application breakage when moving from replica set to sharded cluster, or when using the same URI with different drivers
+- To emphasize that maxStalenessSeconds is a low-precision heuristic
+- To avoid the arbitrary-seeming minimum of 70 seconds imposed by single-threaded drivers

 All servers must have wire version 5 to support maxStalenessSeconds
 -------------------------------------------------------------------